 It’s remarkable what can be done with modern photography, digital re-touching and virtual staging these days.
 If you’re snapping your listing photos with an old cell phone camera, be warned that your listing will be ignored by many buyers who are automatically turned off by low quality photos.

-As you would expect, being cheap and refusing to invest a few hundred dollars on professional photography for a million dollar home sale is one of the worst and most common mistakes that NYC FSBO sellers make.
+As you would expect, being cheap and refusing to invest a few hundred dollars in professional photography for a million dollar home sale is one of the worst and most common mistakes that NYC FSBO sellers make.
 It’s also a red flag to buyers and buyer agents that the seller may be difficult to deal with at best, and delusional at worst.

 If you’re too lazy to look at comparable properties and research past sales in your building and neighborhood to price your own listing, then we highly advise you to ask a few local real estate agents to give you a free home evaluation.